Ed-Fi-Exchange-OSS/Family-Engagement-Portal/Readme.md

 As mentioned before the main goal of this application was to make it as simple as possible to standup and deploy.

+For a successfull production implementation we recommend the following:

+1. A server to host the application.
+(Any of the options below)
+    * Phisical Server
+    * Virtual Machine
+    * Cloud hosted VM
+    * Azure AppService
+2. A custom domain to access the application.
+We recommend something like https://familyportal.mydistrict.org  or https://learnerprofile.mydistrict.org.
+The "mydistrict.org" portion of the domain should be your district's domain.
+3. A SSL certificate.
+Most likely your district already has a star certificate.
+This kind of certificates can be installed on any subdomain for your district.
+For example. *.mydistrict.org which would work for familyportal.mydistrict.org
+4. Choose an Identity provider.
+As of when this was written the Family Engagement Portal \ Learner Profile application can use Azure AD B2B, B2C and google.
+5. A storage for staff and student images.
+The following image storages are supported:
+    * Local storage (A folder on the server.)
+    * Azure Blob Storage
+6. An email provider to be able to send alerts and communication to the student's parents.
+There are many smtp providers out there that you can use.
+    * Local SMTP
+    * Sendgrid
+    * Mailgun
+7. An SMS provider to be able to send text messages to any of the users of the application.
+We have tested it with https://www.twilio.org/
+8. If you want to enable translations in the application you will have to create an account in Azure Cognitive services and provide the parametrs in the web.config.
+Alternatively you could develop a provider for google or AWS translation services.
+9. The live chat is powered by SignalR and can run natively on a server.
+If you have more than 8k students we recommend you use the Azure cloud scalable version.
+10. If you are implementing mobile phone push notifications then you will have to create an account for the google Firebase Cloud Messaging service.

 The main things needed to change for this application to run in production are:

 * Authentication parameters for AzureAd: